sletz/eurorack-blocks/documentation/faust/mapping.md

 They represent the list of all values in FAUST that do not have a mapping in `erbui`.
 `/PHASER2/0x00/Bypass` represents an address in FAUST.
-This what is used to control FAUST using OSC for example.
+This is what is used to control FAUST using OSC for example.

 Let's say we want to bind the Phaser speed to a control in `erbui`.
 You do this by adding a FAUST binding, using its FAUST address: